All Episodes

 They're not prepared to learn in college.

-And in addition, what they are learning in many cases about American history is just wrong.
+And in addition, what they are learning, in many cases, about American history, is just wrong.

-Now, the primary source for what happened to pilgrims is their leader, William Bradford.
+Now, the primary source for what happened to Pilgrims is their leader, William Bradford.

 He wrote a journal.

-I mean, there are still kids learning the truth about this country, but it's there's an all-out assault on the truth of the history of this country.
+I mean, there are still kids learning the truth about this country, but there's an all-out assault on the truth of the history of this country.

 And in many places, anti-American history is being taught.